7. Multidimensional numeric data at a glance#

 ## (4221, 7)

-This is an example of tabular (“structured”) data.
-The important property is that the elements in each row describe the same person.
-We can freely reorder all the columns at the same time (change the order of participants), and this dataset will make the same sense (but sorting a single column and leaving others unchanged will be semantically invalid).
+It is an example of tabular (“structured”) data whose important property is that the elements in any chosen row describe the same person.
+We can freely reorder all the columns at the same time (change the order of participants), and this dataset will make the same sense.
+However, sorting a single column and leaving others unchanged will be semantically invalid.

-Mathematically, we consider the above as a set of 4221 points in a seven-dimensional space, \(\mathbb{R}^7\).
-Let us discuss how we can try visualising different natural projections thereof.
+Mathematically, we can consider the above as a set of 4221 points in a seven-dimensional space, \(\mathbb{R}^7\).
+Let’s discuss how we can visualise its different natural projections.

 A scatter plot visualises one variable against another one.